bibschan/whatch/README.md

 # Whatch

-Many users of streaming services struggle to find interesting content to watch with friends or partners, and beyond that, finding a show that interests everyone in the group can be challenging.
+Many users of streaming services struggle to find interesting content to watch with friends or partners, and beyond that, finding a show that appeals to everyone can be challenging.
 Whatch is a responsive application that allows friends to create groups and swipe right or left on series/movies of their liking, creating a list and notifying group members when there’s a match.

 ## Demo